xing/jira-bookmarklets/README.md

 You have to allow to print background colors in your browser print settings

-- Firefox: *Print Color Backgrounds*
+- in Firefox: *Appearance: Print Color Backgrounds*
-- Google Chrome: *Background colors and -images*
+- in Google Chrome: *Options: Background colors and -images*

 ## Release notes